bppwrite/bppwrite.github.io/CONTRIBUTING.md

 #### Set the frontmatter for the content file

 Open the content file you created with your favorite text editor.
 The frontmatter is shown at the top of the content file delimited by `+++`.
 Each element of the frontmatter has a default (usually empty).
-It's your job to change the value of each element according to the show components.
-Here's a quick checklist:
+It's your job to change the value of each element according to the special hero components.
+The frontmatter options are generally the same as for a show or event.

-1. Set the `title` to the main text headline of the special
-2. Set the `call_to_action` to what you want the action button to say in text, and `call_to_action_link` to the target of the button
-3. Set the `hero_weight` if you'd like to override the default order

 ##### Changing hero order